Bloc by Bloc: The Arab-American vote in the shadow of Oct. 7

 “I wanted to vote against Donald Trump.”

 But the pandemic delayed his naturalization until after the election.
-Next month will be the 47-year-old’s first chance to vote in a US presidential race.
-But this time, Mohamed says, he’s not going to cast a ballot at all.
+Next month will be 47-year-old Mohamed’s first chance to vote in a US presidential race.
+But this time, he says, he’s not going to cast a ballot at all.

 Mohamed, who asked that we not use his last name over concerns his views might affect his business, said that while he still opposes Trump, the Biden administration’s Gaza policy has made it impossible for him to support a Democrat this fall.